pseudonymous/better-better-booru/README.md

 * Version 3.3:
  * Updated to work with Danbooru's new popular page layout.
  * Updated keyboard navigation in response to Danbooru's change to the "wasd" format and added an option to allow arrow navigation for pages.
+ * Updated custom border colors to support deleted posts and work as a standalone feature.
  * Added an option for an alternate mode that allows switching between the original and sample images by clicking on the image.
  * Added an option to allow the search listing thumbnails to attempt to fill any unused space.
  * Added an option to hide the TOS notice.